sjoeboo/puppetconf2015_notes/README.md

 Everyone is looking for their own bridge to live under.
 Devops is still mostly a theory.
 Rename sys admins to Devops engineers.
-Can't add quaility @ the end.
+Can't add quality @ the end.
 Add quality in the process.
 Evol backwards from the customer.
 Incremental bits of automation.

 Puppet Application Orchestrator: